 4.6 Were complexities in the data (e.g. censoring, competing risks, sampling of controls) accounted for appropriately?

-The development and validation of prediction models must ensure that the statistical methods used and their underlying assumptions are appropriate for the data analysed.
+The development and validation of prediction models must ensure that the statistical methods used and their underlying assumptions are appropriate for the study design and type of outcome data analysed.
 Here, we draw attention to some key considerations related to complexities in the data that can lead to risk of bias of the estimated predictive performance of the model if not appropriately accounted for in the analyses.

-The analysis method, such as choice of statistical model, must be suitable to the study design and to the type of outcome data.
-As discussed under signalling question 1.1, if a case-cohort or a nested case-control design was used for a prediction model then the analysis method must account for the sampling fractions (from the original cohort) to allow for proper estimation of the absolute outcome probabilities.(50, 52, 58, 62) For example, in a diagnostic prediction model study that used a nested case-control design where a fraction of all the controls were sampled from the original cohort, a logistic regression in which the controls are weighted by the inverse of their sampling fraction needs to be applied instead of a standard logistic regression, otherwise the predicted risks by the model will be biased.
-These issues apply to both development and validation models.
-Hence, appropriate adjustments for sampling fractions in the analysis of prediction model studies that used a nested case-control or case-cohort design, alleviate the risk of bias concerns due to the issue raised in signalling question 1.1.
-Studies that develop a prediction model using such sampling designs and do not adjust for the sampling fraction in the analysis, should be given an N only once to either signalling question 1.1 or this signalling question.
+As discussed under signalling question 1.1, if a case-cohort or a nested case-control design was used for a prediction model then the analysis method must account for the sampling fractions (from the original cohort) to allow for proper estimation of the absolute outcome probabilities.(50, 52, 58, 62) For example, in a diagnostic prediction model (development or validation) study that used a nested case-control design where a fraction of all the controls were sampled from the original cohort, a logistic regression in which the controls are weighted by the inverse of their sampling fraction needs to be applied instead of a standard logistic regression, otherwise the predicted risks by the model will be biased.
+When such appropriate adjustments for sampling fractions are made, they alleviate the risk of bias concerns raised in signalling question 1.1.
+If not done, one should score a N only once to either signalling question 1.1 or this signalling question.

 For prognostic models to predict long term outcomes in which censoring occurs, it is important that a time-to-event analysis such as a Cox regression is used to include censored individuals up to the end of their participant follow-up.
-It is inappropriate to use logistic regression models that simply exclude censored participants with incomplete follow-up and no outcome.
+It is inappropriate to use logistic regression models that simply exclude censored participants with incomplete follow-up.
 Using a flawed logistic regression approach leads to a selected dataset with fewer individuals without the outcome which biases predicted risks as individuals with outcome are overrepresented.
-Correct time-to-event analysis includes these censored individuals using an unbiased method.
+Time-to-event analysis correctly deals with these censored individuals.

-Similarly, when there are prominent competing risks these should also be accounted for in the time-to-event analysis when developing a prognostic model.
+When there are prominent competing risks these should also be accounted for in the time-to-event analysis when developing a prognostic model.
 An example of competing risks would be in a model for occurrence of a second hip replacement where death in elderly patients with a first hip replacement may occur before the second hip replacement.
 If competing risk is not correctly accounted for then absolute risk predictions will be overestimated and biased as patients with the competing event are simply censored.(150)

 Also, correct modelling methods are needed where multiple events per individual can occur, such as in a model of epilepsy seizure, where some individuals experience more than two seizures.
 Multi-level or random effects (logistic or survival) modelling methods would be needed to avoid underestimation and bias in predictor effects.(151-154)